likitha-am/my_newcityfrnd/README.md

 - Clean and simple chat UI
 This feature brings real-world interaction to the platform and simulates how modern relocation and service platforms enable direct communication between users and service providers.

-## Project Motivation

-Moving to a new city can be overwhelming, especially for students and working professionals.
-MyNewFrnd was built to demonstrate how technology can simplify relocation by combining smart matching, real-time communication, and user-friendly design.

 ## Technologies Used
 - HTML5, CSS3, JavaScript